West Virginia Contractor License Exam Guide (2026)

 A focused 4-week study plan for the West Virginia exam

-Because appalachian jobsites feature 30-percent slopes, coal seam subsidence, and 120-degree compressor skid decks, this four-week outline targets what West Virginia field inspectors and your licensing board exam items actually test—not generic national prep.
+Because Appalachian jobsites feature 30-percent slopes, coal seam subsidence, and 120-degree compressor skid decks, this four-week outline targets what West Virginia field inspectors and your licensing board exam items actually test—not generic national prep.

 1. Week 1 — Map the exam.
 Pull your current candidate bulletin, list every reference, and confirm the modules you have to pass.
 Start a one-page error log.
 Spend extra time on: International Building/Residential Codes with WV amendments.